milanstuermer/milanstuermer.github.io/_pages/about.md

 Over the last fifteen years, I have moved around a lot and my academic journey has taken me to Bristol, Lüneburg, Cambridge, and Hamburg, before coming to Rotterdam.

+This is a personal website.
 I am not representing myself on social media platforms anymore.
 If you want to get in touch, just send me an email!